imanghafoori1/laravel-widgetize/README.md

 >It helps you to conforms to `Open-closed principle`.Because if you want to add a widget on your page you do not need to add to the controller code.
 Instead you create a new widget class from scratch or when you want to remove something from the page you do not have go to the controller find and comment out related controller code. removing the {!!myWidget !!} is enough to disable the corresponding controller.

-- Ok, but How this package is going to help us ? (@_@)
+### Package Features

-1. It optionally `caches the output` of each widget. (which give a very powerful, flexible and easy to use caching opportunity) You can set different cache config for each part of the page.
+> 1. It optionally `caches the output` of each widget. (which give a very powerful, flexible and easy to use caching opportunity) You can set different cache config for each part of the page.
 Similar to `ESI` standard.
-2. It executes the widget code `Lazily`.
+> 2. It executes the widget code `Lazily`.
 Meaning that the widget's data method `public function data(){` is hit only and only after the widget object is forced to be rendered in the blade file like this: `{!! $widgetObj !!}`, So for example if you comment out `{!! $widgetObj !!}` from your blade file then all database queries will be disabled automatically.
 No need to comment out the controller codes anymore...
-3. It optionally `minifies` the output of the widget.
+> 3. It optionally `minifies` the output of the widget.
 (In order to save cache storage space and bandwidth)
-4. It support the `nested widgets` tree structure.
+> 4. It support the `nested widgets` tree structure.
 (Use can inject and use widgets within widgets.)
-5. It can help you generate widget class boilerplate with artisan command.
+> 5. It can help you generate widget class boilerplate with artisan command.
-6. It helps you to have a dedicated presenter class of each widget to clean up your views.
+> 6. It helps you to have a dedicated presenter class of each widget to clean up your views.

 ### Installation: